PedroCristo/README-TEST/README.md

 * As a website creator, I want to:

-1. Build a website that is visually appealing from the user’s first visit so they are intrigued to explore and play the game.
+1. Build a online quiz that is visually appealing from the user’s first visit so they are intrigued to explore and play the game.
 2. Build an easy to navigate and play the game for its users.

 * As a new visitor, I want to:

-1. Understand the main purpose of the game.
+1. be able to understand the main purpose of the game.
 2. Be able to easily navigate throughout the game and choose a quiz to play.
 3. Be able to easily access to the game social media pages.